xqnwang/ensembles-combinations-docs/progress/report.md

    - Initial work on forecast combination focused on the combination of point forecasts.
    - In recent years attention has shifted towards probabilistic forecasts.
 Shape, sharpness, calibration problem.
 6. The aim and purpose.
-   - A review of how various combination strategies have been used in the past**, **the advantages and disadvantages, and how the various ideas have developed in parallel but are related.
+   - A review of how various combination strategies have been used in the past, the advantages and disadvantages, and how the various ideas have developed in parallel but are related.
 7. The scope (we should clarify).
    - Only focus on combinations of multiple forecasts from different models for one series.
    - We take the forecasts to be combined essentially as given, and do not discuss in detail important issues around how the individual or component forecasts themselves should be produced.